tateosborne/Triva-with-Graphics/README.md

 Based on the rubric, I have completed the requirements and while I admit I didn't go super above and beyond them, I would argue I did more than the bare minimum.
 As for the 65 for functionality, everything in my program runs great and smoothly.
 It functions as intended and has interaction with the user.
-While, I believe I have demonstrated my understanding of these topics in this project, I do not thing I do think I'm shy of the full 70 points for functionality, as I think that I would need more aspects to earn the full amount for this.
+While, I believe I have demonstrated my understanding of these topics in this project, I do think I'm shy of the full 70 points for functionality, as I think that I would need more aspects to earn the full amount for this.